nolanlawson/global-replaceify/README.md

 Browserify transform to replace global variables with custom content.

-For instance, you could use it to replace all references to the global `process` object with `require('my-custom-process-impl')` or `__process` (to prevent Browserify from applying its own built-in implementation).
+For instance, you could use it to replace all references to the global `process` object with `require('my-custom-process-impl')` or `__process` (to prevent Browserify from inserting its own built-in implementation).

 Installation
 ----